Code Clone Detection via an AlphaFold-Inspired Framework: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Code clones, which refer to code fragments that are identical or equivalent in functionality, are frequently introduced through copy-and-paste practices or repeated implementation of similar program logic~\cite{baker1995finding, kim2005empirical} in software engineering.
 While such reuse can reduce engineering effort and accelerate software development, it may also introduce hidden maintenance risks.
-Such risks materialize when duplicated code originates from buggy source code, as undetected defects propagate across the codebase, leading to accumulating technical debt and increasing maintenance cost~\cite{kim2017vuddy}.
-Furthermore, many buggy clones are not exact copies but modified versions of the original code, making the underlying bugs harder to detect and eliminate~\cite{li2012cbcd}.
+Such risks materialize when duplicated code originates from buggy source code, as undetected defects propagate across the codebase, leading to accumulating technical debt and increasing maintenance cost~\cite{kim2017vuddy,shan2023gitor,xu2024dsfm}.
+Furthermore, many buggy clones are not exact copies but modified versions of the original code, making the underlying bugs harder to detect and eliminate~\cite{li2012cbcd,ebrahimi2019hmm}.
+For example, the OpenSSL Heartbleed vulnerability (CVE-2014-0160)~\cite{cve_detail} affected a wide range of systems due to direct reuse or partial cloning of the OpenSSL library~\cite{walden2020impact}.
 To this end, \textbf{code clone detection} is essential for identifying and addressing issues that may exist in semantically equivalent code fragments distributed throughout the codebase.